-- $\bullet\,$ The second midterm will be on Thursday, 4 Nov 2004, from 12:45-2:00 p.m. - Included with this packet is a copy of the relevant "help" files associated with the Super Simple CPU instructions.
-You will be allowed to bring these prepared notes into the exam with you. - In addition to the notes provided by us, you may prepare in advance the back of the SSCPU page with whatever notes you wish to place on it, and you may use those during the exam.
-When the exam is over, submit that sheet with the rest of your exam. - The midterm will likely consist of 8 questions and you will have 75 minutes to complete the exam. - The exam will primarily cover lectures from Thursday, 23 Sep 2004 through Tuesday, 26 Oct 2004, as well as the associated readings and homeworks for those topics. (please see the class schedule for exact coverage) - As a sample, we will provide you with the second midterm which was used in a past offering of this course, as well as with the solutions to that exam.
+- The final exam for this course will be on Tuesday, 14 Dec 2004, from 12:00-1:50pm. - This exam is closed book and no calculating devices of any type will be allowed.
+However the following aides are allowed: - Included with this packet is a copy of the relevant "help" files associated with the Super Simple CPU and the CIA and Movie databases.
+You will be allowed to bring these prepared notes into the exam with you. - In addition to the notes provided by us, you may add your own personal notes onto both the front and back of another sheet of paper, for use during the exam.
+When the exam is over, submit this sheet to the rest of your exam. - The format of the midterm will be as follows.
+There will be 14 questions available on the exam.
+Each student must choose to solve exactly 12 of the 14 questions.
+Students are free to read all of the questions, and make attempts, before deciding which 12 to select.
+However the student must explicitly mark which 12 problems are to be graded (if this is not clear, we will assume that the first 12 problems are to be graded). - The potential coverage of material will be as follows.
+Approximately 50% of the questions will cover "new" material, that is topics which were introduced since the last exam.
+Specifically, this range include coverage of lectures from Thursday, 28 Oct 2004 through Thursday, 7 Dec 2004, as well as the associated readings and homeworks for those topics (please see the class schedule for exact coverage). - The remainder of the exam will be cumulative, revisiting major topics from the first two-thirds of the course. - As a sample, we will provide you with the final exam which was used in a past offering of this course, as well as with the solutions to that exam.
 Keep in mind that the exact coverage of topics varies from semester to semester, so this sample is meant mostly as an example of the style of the questions, as opposed to the precise content of the questions.